Parenting a Troubled Teenager

 Resources & programs for troubled teens

-If your teenager is struggling, there are many types of programs and resources available to help them and their family.
+If your teenager is struggling, there are many types of troubled teen programs and resources available to help them.
 Here are some of the most common programs and resources:

 Therapy and counseling